kevinweber/lazy-load-for-videos/readme.txt

 = 2.2.0.3 =
 * Fix: Updated URL definitions to improve js minify (merge request via Github by @sigginet)
 * Changed the background colour of loading preview images from black to transparent.
-You can use the following CSS to use black instead: .preview-lazyload { background-color: #000 !important; }
+You can use the following custom CSS to use black instead: .preview-lazyload { background-color: #000 !important; }

 = 2.2.0.2 =
 * Fixed not working pre-roll and post-roll feature (values had not been stored).